nomis/hacklab-policies/activities/ipv4_addresses.rst

 Additional addresses
 ~~~~~~~~~~~~~~~~~~~~

-Members may receive an additional assignment of 1 IPv4 address for a recurring fee
+Members may receive an additional assignment of IPv4 addresses for a recurring fee
-of £Z (£Y / 24) per month.
+of £Z (£Y / 24) per address per month.

 Exhaustion of available addresses